mscwilson/mscwilson.github.io/trackers-setup.md

 const anotherLink = document.getElementById("test-link2");
 anotherLink.addEventListener("click", linkSimilar);
 ```
-To my surprise, given that I was closely following the snowplow-micro-examples repo code, I got an error in the console.
+To my surprise, given that I was closely following the [snowplow-micro-examples](https://github.com/snowplow-incubator/snowplow-micro-examples) code structure, I got an error in the console.

 ```
 Snowplow: Function failed   TypeError: n is undefined
 ```

-Searching for "trackSelfDescribingEvent" in `sp.js` did suggest that there was a variable `n` involved, but I wasn't sure how to define it, and it was hard to read the minified JS.
+Searching for "trackSelfDescribingEvent" in `sp.js` did suggest that there was a variable `n` involved, but I wasn't sure how to assign it, and it was hard to read the minified JS.

 I downloaded the snowplow-micro-examples code and followed the instructions to run it.
 The tests ran fine and were able to record events from the `trackSelfDescribingEvent` code.
 Mine looked the same, but didn't run.
 I replaced my test-link schema with the snowplow-micro-examples one and the matching snowplow call.
 The same error appeared.
 I checked the `sp.js` file for the snowplow-micro-examples repo and found that it was quite different and didn't mention `n` - it was version 2.16.0 rather than my version 3.1.0.

 I replaced my Snowplow tag and `sp.js` with version 2.18.0, the most recent version before v3.
 I was now able to successfully track my test link clicks and find "actually just a string for now" in the collected good events from Micro.
-However, some bad events were appearing.
+However, Micro was reporting some bad events.

 Rolling back the tracker version had broken the other events like Page Views, as the syntax was slightly different.
-I followed the v2 docs to fix the other event trackers.
+I followed the v2 docs to fix the other event trackers until all events were good again.

 I had successfully set up a custom event.
 I was ready to track the interesting events in my Portfolio.

 #### Tracking Portfolio clicks
 I created a [new JS file](assets/js/portfolio.js) for the portfolio and added it as a script at the bottom of the [portfolio HTML](_includes/portfolio.html).
 I also added the class "github-link" to the appropriate links so I'd be able to identify them.

-I then researched the best way to identify clicks on certain parts of a page using JS, and read up on Event Bubbling.
+I then researched the best way to identify clicks on certain parts of a page using JS, and read up on event bubbling.
 The idea seemed to be to call a function for all clicks within the main container, but just return out of the function if the click wasn't on something I'm interested in.

 The important thing to record for the event was the GitHub repository name.
 This is the end part of the URL, so I could just slice the URL to remove the common part.